 The original idea for the drawings was about guilty pleasures or more generally games that are not played in the open, and my name for it was "the player".
 For an animal to symbolize pleasure I first thought of the pig, then the cat, which brought me to the Cheshire cat and the story of Alice in Wonderland.
 At the same time guilty pleasures reminded me of the movie Amelie, for example how she liked simple pleasures of life and playing innocent pranks on people.
 Interestingly, in scenes from Amelie and Tim Burton's Alice you can see both rabbits and hats.

-That's started to be a lot of animals!
 If you look trough the slideshow below I'm showing how I evolved the concept through writing and sketches.
-Eventually I saw an image of those painted board with holes that people can poke their through, and my mind went haha!
-That's how I can have all my characters into this drawing and still have it be simple.
+Eventually I saw an image of those painted board with holes that people can poke their through, it gave me a solution for having that many animal symbols into this drawing and still have it be simple.

 I went through a few ideas as well for finding the opposite drawing.
 I thought of trying to create an illusion with the jackalope and a cactus, and I can't quite remember why but in my sketches I also toyed with adding a zebra.
-Eventually while looking through images of Alice's movie, I saw green screen photos and that helped me see the opposite to any story is what goes on backstage!
-So what would you see if you flipped those tree boards around and saw the actual raccoon and rabbit?
-Suddenly the magic is gone, everything is out in the open and the raccoon loses his mask to glasses, so he actually see reality now.
-He's seeing with the understanding of what's going on... from a storyteller he became a beholder.
+Eventually while looking through images of Alice's movie, I saw green screen photos and that helped me see the opposite to any story is what goes on backstage.
+So what you would see if you flipped those tree boards around and saw the actual raccoon and rabbit.
+There the magic is gone, everything is out in the open and the raccoon loses his mask to glasses, he sees reality.

 To end, here's a quote from Alice in Wonderland that I feel relates to this story: "You, he said, are a terribly real thing in a terribly false world, and that, I believe, is why you are in so much pain."